aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ### **Convert PowerPoint to PDF with Hidden Slides**

-If a presentation contains hidden slides, you can use a custom option—the [ShowHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions#getShowHiddenSlides--) property from the [PdfOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions) class—to instruct Aspose.Slides to include the hidden slides as pages in the resulting PDF.
+If a presentation contains hidden slides, you can use a custom option — the [setShowHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions#setShowHiddenSlides) method from the [PdfOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PdfOptions) class—to instruct Aspose.Slides to include the hidden slides as pages in the resulting PDF.

-This Javascript code shows you how to convert a PowerPoint presentation to PDF with hidden slides included:
+This JavaScript code shows you how to convert a PowerPoint presentation to PDF with hidden slides included:

 ```javascript
 // Instantiates a Presentation class that represents a PowerPoint file